Posted By Norman Gasbarro on January 29, 2011

 Edward Lineham (1841- ).
 Found in Halifax Bicentennial Book cemetery list for St. Paul (Bowerman’s) Lutheran Church Cemetery, Enterline, Dauphin County, Pennsylvania, as a Civil War veteran.
 No other information was given.
 In searching Civil War records, an Edward Lineham was found who served in Company H, of the New York Marine Light Artillery Battery on 20 May 1862.
 It is not know if this is the same Edward Lineham who is mentioned in the Halifax Bicentennial Book.
 Much more information is needed.

-Information for this post was found in the files of the Gratz Historical Society, A Comprehensive History of the Town of Gratz Pennslvania, and on Wikipedia.
+Some of the information for this post was found in A Comprehensive History of the Town of Gratz Pennslvania and on Wikipedia.
 Pictures of ships are from Wikipedia or a naval history site on the web. and according to information given on those sites, the pictures are in the public domain either because their copyright has expired or because they were taken or produced by an employee of the government while on official duty.